 Principal Risk Description (What is the risk?)
 Causal factors themes (What gives rise to the risk?)
 Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Report Business disruption The risk of prolonged, large scale natural and/or man made disruptive events.
-Cyber attack or IT/operational technology system failure Pandemics Extreme weather events (floods, fires) Natural disasters Civil unrest, war and terrorism Disruption to supply chains/operations Safety and wellbeing of our people Brand and reputation damage Financial impact Development, testing and continual improvement of Business Continuity Planning (BCP) through implementation of the BCP elements of TCCC's Business Resilience Framework Training and awareness to build Business Continuity and Resilience capabilities across our sites and processes and improve our response to incidents Scenario planning exercises and Business Impact Assessments to analyse and identify critical people (roles), property, technology, equipment and suppliers (value chain) Coordination, continuous improvement and testing of our Incident Management and Crisis Response process Ongoing focus on de-risking Procurement and Supply Chain → Cyber and social engineering attacks and IT infrastructure The risks related to the protection of information systems and data from unauthorised access, misuse, disruption, modification, or destruction. protection costs, litigation expense and increased insurance premiums • Safety and privacy of employees, customers or business partners who may Established cyber strategy with engagement of the ELT and Board Conducting regular training and awareness on information security and data privacy Development of BCP and Disaster Recovery programmes including regular internal and external testing of security controls to identify and resolve vulnerabilities Threat vulnerability management and threat intelligence Implementation of a hardware lifecycle Security event logging and management through a Global Security Operations Centre operating 24/7 to proactively monitor cyber threats and implement preventive measures Completion of third party risk assessments Established Data Privacy Office including data governance and information classification and handling IT change management process ÷
+Cyber attack or IT/operational technology system failure Pandemics Extreme weather events (floods, fires) Natural disasters Civil unrest, war and terrorism Disruption to supply chains/operations Safety and wellbeing of our people Brand and reputation damage Financial impact Development, testing and continual improvement of Business Continuity Planning (BCP) through implementation of the BCP elements of TCCC's Business Resilience Framework Training and awareness to build Business Continuity and Resilience capabilities across our sites and processes and improve our response to incidents Scenario planning exercises and Business Impact Assessments to analyse and identify critical people (roles), property, technology, equipment and suppliers (value chain) Coordination, continuous improvement and testing of our Incident Management and Crisis Response process Ongoing focus on de-risking Procurement and Supply Chain → Cyber and social engineering attacks and IT infrastructure The risks related to the protection of information systems and data from unauthorised access, misuse, disruption, modification, or destruction.
+Financial and other impacts from disruption to operations Fines, increased cybersecurity protection costs, litigation expense and increased insurance premiums Safety and privacy of employees, customers or business partners who may have their personal information stolen Brand and reputation damage Established cyber strategy with engagement of the ELT and Board Conducting regular training and awareness on information security and data privacy Development of BCP and Disaster Recovery programmes including regular internal and external testing of security controls to identify and resolve vulnerabilities Threat vulnerability management and threat intelligence Implementation of a hardware lifecycle Security event logging and management through a Global Security Operations Centre operating 24/7 to proactively monitor cyber threats and implement preventive measures Completion of third party risk assessments Established Data Privacy Office including data governance and information classification and handling IT change management process →